 June is National Indigenous History Month, so we’re taking the time to highlight and showcase some of the amazing contributions First Nations peoples have made in the areas of science, technology, engineering, math, and other technical fields.
 Follow along as we highlight two #IndigenousInnovators, whose impact cannot go unnoticed, on our social media channels each week.
-Follow @ofntsc on social media and share to help increase awareness of this subject and please continue reading to learn more about these incredible people.

 We asked one of our Circuit Rider Trainers, Jack Brown, to answer a few questions for us on what the Circuit Rider Training Program is and why it's so important for First Nations Water Operators to utilize.
 Check out his responses below!
 1. What are the most common issues you see that cause BWAs in First Nations communities?
 The most common issues that I have encountered that relate to B.W.A.s are directly related to water distribution system breakdowns.
 The most common occurrence is usually from a water main break.